suffolklibraries/lgc/content/collections/events/bloom-festival-07-04.md

     content:
       -
         type: text
-        text: 'What will you get to do?'
+        text: 'Join our interactive public speaking workshop, designed for teens and young adults, which will boost confidence, enable you to master presentation skills and make your message heard.'
   -
     type: bulletList
     content: